 Pioneers in Antarctica

 The most famous Australian Antarctic scientist was the geologist and explorer Sir Douglas Mawson.
 Under the leadership of another Australian geologist, Professor Edgeworth David, Mawson made the first ascent of Mt Erebus, and in what is still described as one of the greatest manhauling trips of all time, reached the South Magnetic Pole.
-His pioneering role in the early 20th century laid the foundations for Australia's territorial claim in Antarctica.

 Scientific and exporatory expeditions were made possible through the skilled and bold seamanship of Captain John King Davis, Clarence Petersen de la Motte and other Australians crewing aboard the vessels that carried expeditioners into the icy regions.